aalittle/mymedia/README.md

 mymedia
 =======

+**Go here for a video walkthrough of the steps below: http://youtu.be/QgHu_O3SgxQ **

 MyMedia is a simple REST API implemented with Django REST Framework - http://django-rest-framework.org/.

 The following end points are available from this API: